intelligent-machine-learning/dlrover/docs/tutorial/fault_tolerations.md

 # Fault-tolerance and Elasticity Experiments of DLRover ElasticJob
+# Fault-tolerance and Elasticity Experiments of DLRover ElasticJob

 The tutorial shows experiments to test the fault-tolerance and elasticity of DLRover ElasticJob.
 In the experiments, we use the chaos enginerring toolkit